2w21234/privateST/README.md

 ### Training a New ResNet Model

-If you want to train a new ResNet18 model from scratch that is compatible with the Orion workflow, you must slightly modify the `torchvision` library's source files.
+If you want to train a new ResNet18 model from scratch using the BrSTNet code to be compatible with the Orion workflow, you must first modify the torchvision library's source files as follows:

 1. Locate the `resnet.py` file in your Conda environment.
 It is typically found at:
     `/home/[user name]/.conda/envs/orion/lib/python3.13/site-packages/torchvision/models/resnet.py`